 When I began dating seriously after my divorce I had one really strict rule.
 Must Love Mom.
 Well, that and you can’t be broke, ugly or sick.
 Every one of my dating profiles described my desire to meet a man who loves his mommy and if he didn’t… don’t bother barking up this tree because I want nothing to do with a man who doesn’t love his mommy.
 That usually kept mommy haters away although I still put men through a pretty extensive interviewing process before I agreed to having a first date with them.
 Typically my first question was, “Do you love your mom?”.
 If they said yes, the more we got to know one another.
 If they said, “It’s a long story.” or “She’s a whore.” (yes, a man actually said that about his mother)… Conversation.
 Over.
 You are probably wondering why I was so adamant about meeting a man who loves his mom, or else you are thinking something like, “This broad def has some mommy hating men issues.”
 Ding Ding Ding!!!
-See, I was with a man for a long ass time who didn’t love his mom and it definitely impacted the way he treated me, the way he respected me as a woman/mother and the way he treated me in front of my children.
-I will never forget something that happened what seems like a thousands years ago even though the recollection of the incident is as vivid as if it occurred this morning.
-My son was a toddler and my daughter a baby.
-Although my son was too young to understand what was said at the time, a very disturbing encounter is what confirmed my notion that motherly love is essential in having the capacity to love another woman with tenderness and compassion and respecting boundaries the exist when a mother is holding her child.
-As I held my two year old son while my daughter lay in her crib just a few feet from where I stood, the non-mom lover stood at the bottom of the stairs looking up at both of us while he proceeded to call me a “fucking cunt” among some other things.
+See, I know this girl, really well, who was with a man for a long ass time who didn’t love his mom and it definitely impacted the way he treated her, the way he respected her as a woman/mother and the way he treated her in front of her children.
+A very disturbing encounter is what confirmed her notion that motherly love is essential in having the capacity to love another woman with tenderness and compassion and respecting boundaries the exist when a mother is holding her child.
+As she held her two year old son while her daughter lay in her crib just a few feet from where they stood, the non-mom lover stood at the bottom of the stairs looking up at both of them while he proceeded to call her a “fucking cunt” among some other things.
 For what?
-I don’t recall and does that part really matter?
-I assume it was for something trivial.
-Anything could have sent him into one of his rages because when I say trivial I mean trivial.
-It could have been the color of my God damn lipstick that catapulted him into a few days of giving me the silent treatment.
-That was a lot of fun.
-It was at that moment I understood the importance of being with someone who loved their mother and someone capable of treating me with love and respect.
+She couldn’t recall and does that part really matter?
+She assumes it was for something trivial because she said anything could have set him off.
+It could have been the color of her God damn lipstick that catapulted him into a few days of giving her the silent treatment.
+It was at that moment she understood the importance of being with someone who loved their mother and someone capable of treating her with love and respect.
 And guess what?
-It was about my kids.
+It was about her kids.
 And their kids.
-What in the hell kind of example was I setting for them being with someone who didn’t love me right?
-If I stayed my son would learn to treat women like dog shit and he would learn to have no respect for me.
-And my daughter?
+What in the hell kind of example would she be setting for them being with someone who didn’t love her right?
+If she stayed her son would learn to treat women like dog shit and he would learn to have no respect for his mother.
+And her daughter?
 She could potentially end up with a man who treats her like dirt and she too could live without the love and respect she needs to thrive and be happy.
 And then the pattern continues.
-I put a stop to that shit and began a new life.
-My babies were not going to become broken people.
-Plus, how the hell could I love my kids right when I was broken and unhappy?
+She put a stop to that shit and began a new life.
+Her babies were not going to become broken people.
+Plus, how the hell could she love her kids right when she was broken and unhappy?
 ABC, ya, mommy hater.
-We were out of there.
-From my experience, the man who loves his mommy is the man who treats his wife and other women with love and respect.
+They were out of there.
+So from what I hear and some things I have learned in life, the man who loves his mommy is the man who treats his wife and other women with love and respect.
 I realize there are exceptions to this, like everything, but loving and respecting your mother is a pretty good indication that you have the capability to love another women/partner properly.

 Raising my children with understanding, encouragement, support, unconditional love and endless opportunity are my contributions in ensuring I am raising two kids who will always love their mommy.
 They will grow and evolve and if I do it right I will have created two cool ass human adults who love me and have the heart and mind to love other people with the same love, understanding, tenderness, respect and compassion I showed them.
 The goal here is raising people who are empathetic.